clunkymachines/lwm2m-sendsched/README.md

 # LwM2M Send Scheduler Demo

-This project is a Zephyr-based sample that augments the base LwM2M client with an application-level scheduler.
-It demonstrates how to control time-series resource caching and SEND behaviour using custom LwM2M objects (vendor range 20000/20001).
+This project is a Zephyr-based sample that augments the base LwM2M client with the upstream send scheduler helper.
+It demonstrates how to control time-series resource caching and SEND behaviour using the Scheduler Control (10523) and Sampling Rules (10524) LwM2M objects now provided by Zephyr.

 ## Building & Running